isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

   -- fix expr
       ```

-We can now try to prove that `expr:2 ≤ 5`.
+Let's now again prove that `expr:2 ≤ 5`.
 Begin with a quick type:

 ```agda
   _ : 2 ≤ 5